Alert4U & Emergency Response

 - Student escort service

 - Increased lighting on parking lots and walkways

-- Nearly 100 video surveillance cameras on campus
+- Numerous external and internal video surveillance cameras on campus

 - Adopt-A-Cop program, with a police officer assigned to each residence hall